 - A second car with a battery in good order

 You need a second car to jump start your vehicle, and you need to know how to use jump cables to connect the cars.
 Don’t worry, it’s straightforward – just a few simple, safe steps.

-1. Park the rescue car close by.
-Make sure both have their hand brake on and can’t move forward or back.
-Some handbrakes are electric.
+Park the rescue car close by.
+Make sure both have their handbrake on and can’t move forward or back.

-2. Switch off all your car’s electrics.
-This includes radio, fan and anything else.
-Don’t forget devices – phones or tablets, for example – perhaps still connected to any USB outlets.
+Switch off all your car’s electrics.
+This includes radio, fan, and anything else.
+Don’t forget devices – phones or tablets, for example – perhaps still connected to USB outlets.

 Connect the red lead.
 Place the positive (+) red lead on your battery’s red terminal.
 These look a bit like crocodile clips.
 Then place the other red ‘croc clip’ onto the rescue vehicle’s red battery terminal.

-4. Connect the black lead.
+Connect the black lead.
 Join the black negative (-) clip to the healthy rescue car’s battery.
 After this, place the negative black lead on some bare metal of your car.
-That could be bumpers or the bonnet.
-Even part of the engine.
-Take care not to scratch any exposed paintwork!
+That could be bumpers or the bonnet or even part of the engine.

 Start the engine of the rescue car.
 Keep it running.
 If the problem is only a flat battery your own car has an excellent chance of starting.

 Start your car.
 Keep both cars running for around 10 minutes at around 2,000-2,500rpm.
 Your rev counter tells you your engine speed.

 Disconnect the leads.
 But make sure you switch your car off before removing the jump leads.
 If you don’t you could damage your car’s electrics.